MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/error-aadsts7000215-invalid-client-secret-provided.md

 keywords:
 #Customer intent: As an Azure Kubernetes user, I want to troubleshoot "AADSTS7000215: Invalid client secret is provided" error message so that I can connect successfully to the Azure Kubernetes Service (AKS) API server.
 ---
-# Troubleshoot the "AADSTS7000215: Invalid client secret is provided" error when you try to use the AKS API
+# "AADSTS7000215: Invalid client secret is provided" error when you try to use the AKS API

 This article discusses how to troubleshoot the "AADSTS7000215: Invalid client secret is provided" error when you try to connect to the Microsoft Azure Kubernetes Service (AKS) API server.